 Code of Conduct

-Members of the Plashet school community should show respect, courtesy and consideration for:
+Members of the Plashet School community should show respect, courtesy and consideration for:

-- our neighbours
+- Our neighbours and community.

-- other people’s property
+- Other people’s property.

 Code of Conduct Aims

 To ensure that all staff have high expectations of all students and that every student has access to a broad, balanced and relevant curriculum which meets their needs and offers opportunities to succeed.